Robert: I said, "I don't dance." I didn't say, "I couldn't."

 Casey: "I didn't know he could play flamenco guitar."
 Or something like that.

-In the Doctor Who episode "The Doctor Dances", Rose is surprised to learn that the Doctor can dance, he is slightly offended that she just assumed that he couldn't dance.
+- Doctor Who: In "The Doctor Dances", Rose is surprised to learn that the Doctor can dance, he is slightly offended that she just assumed that he couldn't dance.
 Before he can show her, though, they are interrupted.
 But they get to dance at the end with Captain Jack watching.
+It also crosses over with I Can't Dance because the Doctor appears to initially be somewhat rusty.
 In the Doctor Who Confidential it was said that "dancing" meant something else.